project management · Mar 29, 2024

 Asana scales well from a team of 10 to a team of 100 on the same data model, but the setup tax compounds: by month three you'll have custom fields, dependencies, and at least one rules-based workflow that nobody quite remembers why you built.
 The payoff is mature project-timeline and workload-balancing capability.
 Worth it for teams running formal dependency tracking; overkill for any team whose work would fit on three Kanban columns.

-Asana's integration with communication tools like Slack and Microsoft Teams fosters seamless collaboration, making it a top choice for remote teams and distributed workforces.
+Asana's integration with communication tools like Slack and Microsoft Teams fosters smooth collaboration, making it a top choice for remote teams and distributed workforces.
 Whether you're managing a small team or a large enterprise, Asana scales to meet your needs.

 Pros: